Accord-Project/aec3po/examples/Finland/README.md

 The two figures below represent a part from AEC3PO instantiation that corresponds to the Document (**_aec3po:Document_**) instantiation and the Statement classficiation (**_aec3po:Statement_**), respectively.
 ![Finland](FI1-Doc.png)
 ![Finland](FI1-StatementsClassification.png)

+## FI3 - CO2 Emission

+This example is provided in the file _"FI3-CO2_Emission-AEC3PO.ttl"_.
+This file provides an example of instantiating the aec3po ontology using Turtle syntax with the Finnish demo case.
+This example represents the Carbon footprint emission check.
+The rules are defined in the English translation of the _**Decree of the Ministry of the Environment**_ on the climate assessment of buildings (_Draft 30.9.2022, consultation round_).
+The statements of the rules are defined in the document presented in [this link](https://vttgroup.sharepoint.com/:w:/r/sites/EU-projectpreparationDigitalpermitsandcompliancecheck/_layouts/15/Doc.aspx?sourcedoc=%7BB135D7E5-FBF8-4AA2-A12D-7F5856EE7A38%7D&file=Use%20Case%20FI3%20extract%20from%20the%20regulations.docx&action=default&mobileredirect=true&cid=495d26c0-9bbb-4fa1-a732-648047ecf92b).